 How are the civil and political rights data useful before there is full global coverage?

 Every year the survey has been conducted, HRMI has increased the number of countries covered.
 With increased funding, the rest of the world could be covered in the next 2 – 3 years.
+For a more detailed look at HRMI’s country coverage, please visit our country coverage page.

 While there is less than full global coverage, the data for each country are useful in several ways.